-- Participating providers may prescribe up to a 30-day supply for first time prescriptions of maintenance drugs and contraceptives.
-For subsequent refills, the participating provider may prescribe up to a 12-month supply for contraceptives, and a maximum 90-day supply for all other drugs after confirming that: - You have tolerated the drug without adverse side effects that could cause the drug to be discontinued, and - Your Provider has determined that the drug is effective.
+Participating providers may prescribe up to a 30-day supply for first time prescriptions of maintenance drugs and contraceptives.
+For subsequent refills, the participating provider may prescribe up to a 12-month supply for contraceptives, and a maximum 90-day supply for all other drugs after confirming that:

-Mail Order Providers
+- You have tolerated the drug without adverse side effects that could cause the drug to be discontinued, and - Your Provider has determined that the drug is effective.

-Benefits for mail order drugs, supplies, and insulin are only available through contracted providers.
+HMSA's 90-Day at Retail Network and Mail Order Providers HMSA has contracted with selected providers to offer maintenance medications available for pickup or by mail.
 Call your nearest HMSA office listed on the back cover of this Guide for a list of contracted providers.
-If you receive mail order prescription drugs and supplies from a provider that does not contract with HMSA, no benefits will be
+If you receive maintenance drugs and supplies from a provider that does not contract with HMSA, no benefits will be paid.